Panic at the supermarket as Shanghai forces residents into lockdown – KION546

 Scuffles in the produce section, aisles packed with panicked shoppers and shelves stripped bare of food.

-Video posted to social media Sunday shows chaotic scenes erupting in Shanghai after authorities announced part of the city would enter a large-scale lockdown to stop the spread of Covid-19.
+Videos posted to social media Sunday show chaotic scenes erupting in Shanghai after authorities announced part of the city would enter a large-scale lockdown to stop the spread of Covid-19.

 The two-phase lockdown — which saw the eastern half of the city close at 5 a.m.
 Monday for four days of mass-testing, with the western half to follow on Friday — comes as Shanghai emerged as the new epicenter of China’s worst outbreak of Covid-19 in two years, reporting a record 3,500 cases on Sunday.